 What is the GDPR?

-Organizations established in the EU and processing personal data of EU-based individuals will, in almost all cases, be required to comply with the GDPR by May 25, 2018.
+Organizations established in the EU and processing personal data of EU-based individuals are, in almost all cases, required to comply with the GDPR since May 25, 2018.

 Yes.
 His identity has been communicated to the CNIL, the independent French administrative regulatory body whose mission is to ensure that data privacy law is applied.

 How can I get in touch with the DPO?

 The DPO can be contacted by sending an email to [email protected].

 Do we ensure that our third party providers are or will be compliant in time?

 Yes.
 We’re have been reviewing all of our third party providers’ policies regarding GDPR, notably including: